 - Security controls and governance processes

 As interest in AWS continues to skyrocket, the need to validate AWS skills through certification will continue to grow and shine a light on the IT professionals who achieve these top-paying certifications.
 As with anything else in life, learning the skills and practicing helps pave the way to success.
-AWS offers resources such as hands-on practice labs and quests prior to sitting for the certification.
-There are also authorized training courses focusing on learning skills and applying them to your job and exam readiness workshops focusing on the exam itself to get you ready for test day.
+AWS offers resources such as hands-on practice labs and quests prior to sitting for the certification exam.
+Global Knowledge also authorized training courses focusing on learning skills and applying them to your job and exam readiness workshops focusing on the exam itself to get you ready for test day.

 |Certification||2019 Average Salary|

 |AWS Certified DevOps Engineer||$137,724|

 |AWS Certified SysOps Administrator – Associate||$130,610|